 The impact of this work is both immediate and long-term:

-• Civic Narrative Repair: By addressing “narrative debt” in the public realm, the project reframes Harlem’s story from inherited trauma to inherited agency, shifting how residents, visitors, and future generations understand Black identity.
+• Civic Narrative Repair: By addressing “narrative debt” in the public realm, the project reframes history from inherited trauma to inherited agency, shifting how current and future generations understand Black identity.

-• Youth Literacy & Voice: The workshop series advances measurable gains in literacy engagement, public speaking confidence, and critical thinking, particularly among youth historically disengaged from traditional instruction.
+• Youth Literacy & Voice: The workshops advance measurable gains in literacy engagement, public speaking confidence, and critical thinking, particularly among youth historically disengaged from traditional instruction.

 • Public Space as Classroom: Streets, buildings, and landmarks become sites of learning, remembrance, and dialogue, free and accessible to the community.

-• Scalable National Model: Harlem serves as the pilot site for a nationwide framework that can be adapted to other historically significant Black communities.
+• Scalable National Model: I Was Here creates a nationwide framework that can be adapted to any community.

 This work integrates the humanities, public memory, place-based storytelling, and equity-centered cultural infrastructure.